bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

     from views to be implemented on your site.
 This is to prevent version number clashes and not require changes from your API when SODAR Core is updated.

+    For implementing your own API views, make sure to use the ``SODARAPI*`` base classes, **not** the ``CoreAPI`` classes.
+Similarly, in testing make sure to use the base class helpers of the site API instead of the core API.

 Ajax API Views
 --------------